amos5464/banking-application/README.md

 👥 Contributors

-Amos recreated the base ui giving it a sidebar which gives a balance of 20,000 and updates later on
+Amos recreated the base ui giving it a sidebar which gives a balance of 20,000 and updates later on and created the pages with the readme file

 Damian created the deposit for the current account wich makes it look nicer